ibm-cloud-docs/FileStorage/working-with-snapshots.md

 Snapshots are a feature of {{site.data.keyword.blockstoragefull}}.
 A snapshot represents a volume's contents at a particular point in time.
 With snapshots, you can protect your data with no performance impact and minimal consumption of space.
 Learn more about how to manage snapshots by reading the following instructions.
 {: shortdesc}

-## Adding a Snapshot schedule in the UI
+## Adding a Snapshot schedule in the console
 {: #addscheduleUI}
 {: ui}